FidelityInternational/cic/exercises/CI/introduction_to_ci/README.md

 - there is now a pipe line called: `ci-intro-pipeline`
 - the pipeline is paused

 When pipelines are first pushed, they are not enabled.
 In order to run the pipeline we need to unpause it.
 Do this by either clicking the play symbol or by running: `./resources/linux/fly -t local unpause-pipeline -p ci-intro-pipeline`.
 Unpausing the pipeline should cause Concourse to trigger a build for our new pipeline.
-Go back to the [detailed view of the pipeline](http://127.0.0.1:8080/teams/main/pipelines/ci-intro-pipeline) after 20 seconds or so, you'll notice that that pipeline goes green.
+Go back to the [detailed view of the pipeline](http://127.0.0.1:8080/teams/main/pipelines/ci-intro-pipeline) and after about 20 seconds you'll notice that that pipeline goes green.
 This means that the code has been pulled successfully from GIT and that the singe job, that is in the pipeline, has executed successfully.

 ![Passing Pipeline](./passing_pipeline_screenshot.png)

 ### Now it's your turn
 You are part of a team who has been working on a new application, a team member has carefully made a change to the code and is recommending that the change be released straight to production.
 Nothing could possibly go wrong!... could it?